 - Arrange the 8 triangles on a parchment-lined baking sheet and bake for about 18-22 minutes.
 I usually set the timer and start watching them after about 16 minutes.
 You want them to stay nice and white and not get too brown, especially on the narrow end of the triangle.

-Remove them from the oven when they're just barely golden brown on the bottom and the surface of the scones are lose their shine.
+- Remove them from the oven when they're just barely golden brown on the bottom and the surface of the scones lose their shine.
 Let them cool for 3-5 minutes on the baking sheet.
 Transfer them to a cooling rack to cool completely.

 - It’s ideal if the icing isn’t too thin and drippy and ends up running down the sides of the scones.